oVirt/ovirt-site/source/uncategorized/ipam.html.md

 The focus initially will be on providing both:

 *   IP assignment will be managed internally by oVirt.
-*   IP delivery will be provided by DHCP (explanation later on).
+*   IP delivery to VM will be provided by DHCP (explanation later on).

 #### Management Module